Dog Training and Dog Care advice from UK Professionals

 A keen and expert tracker this dog will wait patiently outside a foxes den for hours until it returns, with an unwavering determination that can make it unresponsive to its owner's calls.

-The Border Terrier needs firm and consistent training to perfect a good recall or must be kept on lead in the countryside.
+Border Terrier training needs to be firm and consistent to achieve a perfect recall or it must be kept on lead in the countryside.

 The Border is always cheerful and loves to play but can be stubborn and willing to challenge its owner's authority.

-Border Terriers love to dig and are often less friendly than other dog breeds towards other small animals, especially cats.
+Border Terrier puppies love to dig and adults are often less friendly than other dog breeds towards other small animals, especially cats.

 The Border Terrier will make an excellent companion for an active outdoor family.